 - A replica of a NASA Aurora 7 Mercury capsule.

-- A British Airways Concorde G-BOAD that was created in 2004.
-The Concorde flew from New York City to London England on February 7, 1996 in only 2 hours, 52 minutes and 59 seconds.
+- A British Airways Concorde, G-BOAD, built in 2004.
+The Concorde flew from New York City to London, England, on February 7, 1996, in only 2 hours, 52 minutes, and 59 seconds.
 This was a new passenger airline world speed record.

 - A Grumman F-14 Tomcat.
-This naval plane was a prototype in 1973 for the Super Tomcat fighters that would later go into production.
+This naval plane was a 1973 prototype of the Super Tomcat fighters that would later enter production.

 - A Bell UH-1 Iroquois.
 The Army helicopter was in service during the Vietnam War years.